Best Cheap Health Insurance in Nebraska (2025)

 A Silver plan could be a good choice if you are part of a household with a low income but you don't qualify for Medicaid.
 Low-income households may qualify for discounts that lower what you pay for health care by giving you smaller copays, coinsurance and deductibles.

 These discounts are called cost-sharing reductions or CSRs, and you can only get them on Silver plans.
 To qualify, you have to make between $15,060 and $37,650 per year as an individual or between $31,200 and $78,000 as a family of four.
-They aren't the same as rate subsidies, which lower your monthly rate.
+They aren't the same as rate subsidies, which can get you a more affordable quote.
 You can combine both discounts.

 Are health insurance rates going up in NE?